daurnimator/lua.vm.js/README.markdown

 Status
 ======

 This began as an experiment to see how fast the Lua VM can run on the web.
 That was successful (performance is quite good in both firefox and chrome).

-The project is now looking for someone to take it upon themselves that knows Lua and the Lua VM.
+Next step is to iterate on the Lua <=> JS interoperability.
+Clever solutions to the lack of finalisers in Javascript are being searched for.

 Building
 ========